NGSolve/mylittlengsolve/1_Basic/README.rst

 NGSolve Basics
 =================

-Firstly we want to show how you can modify NGSolve classes to your needs and export them to Python for proper use.
+In section one of `mylittlengsolve <https://github.com/NGSolve/mylittlengsolve>`_ we want to show how you can modify NGSolve classes to your needs and export them to Python for proper use.
 This is not intended as an introduction to C++ programming, but to guide you to the C++ parts of NGSolve.
 Some basic concepts of object orientated programming, generic programming (templates and that stuff) will make life a lot easier here ;) It is as well recommended to have a basic knowledge about C++11 features like smart pointers and lambda functions.